VernonGrant/gnu-c-language-manual/markdown/Function-Body.md

     ```

-    Its meaning is to compute the expression `value`{.variable} and exit
+    Its meaning is to compute the expression `value` and exit
     the function, making it return whatever value that expression
     produced.
 For instance,